alejo979/Python-Excercises/README.md

 # Python-Excercises
 Standard Excercises

-These are some exercises as suggested/extracted from website https://www.practicepython.org/
+These are my proposed solutions for some exercises as suggested/extracted from website https://www.practicepython.org/